alexbadia1/Grepy/README.md

 ### Prerequisites

-This project requires the installation of the JDK.
+This project requires the installation of the JDK 12.0.5 (SE is included in JDK).

 Outlining the docs, follow these steps for Windows: